 Spending time on train in Mossel Bay doesn’t sound like much fun, does it?
 I regularly take public transport and spending time being jostled by loud and overzealous commuters is possibly the exact antithesis of relaxation.

-So when it was suggested that I check out the Santos Express Train Lodge for accommodation in Garden Route, my expectations weren’t high.
+So when it was suggested that I check out the Santos Express Train Lodge for accommodations in Garden Route, my expectations weren’t high.
 Thankfully I was pleasantly surprised.

 Mossel Bay is beautiful.
 It’s one of those places that doesn’t get much advertising, so it has remained unspoilt and untouched.
 A quiet seaside village where you can just sit back and relax in the sunshine, Mossel Bay turned out to be a dream come true.
 It seems the sun is permanently shining, the water is crystal clear and the beaches stretch for miles, golden sand glistening in the heat.
 Emerald and lilac in the distance are the Outeniqua Mountains, imposing and rugged.
 Mossel Bay is the perfect place to be on a hot summer’s day, with no worries and no fuss.
 Continue Reading